bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 The story-line in an interactive narrative work is not predetermined.
 The story is constructed based on a viewer's choices real-time.
 Games that use this structure often rely on sophisticated AI software to construct the environment around these choices.

 #### Decision Nodes
 An interactive narrative is comprised of decision or action points called nodes, where the user impacts the unfolding of the narrative by making a choice or performing an action.
 The choice the user makes can determine which branching narrative path is taken.
+The decisions themselves are part of the plot, which handles dramatization of the events.

 ![Branching paths](../interactive-narrative-branching-paths.png)